NouredeenM17/DataStructuresProject2/README.md

 This is a text editor with auto-correct, auto-complete and punctuation fixing.
 At startup you can select a text file to work as a dictionary.
+Levenshtein distance algorithm was used along with a max-heap to find the best auto-correct suggestions.

 This was created in "Data Structures" class in the first semester of my second year in Computer Engineering.
 Detailed analysis Below.